pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/DOA (Non-US) JIRA.md

 ---
 For Vix Hsieh:
->Tag reporter and attach the label
+>Reply to the issue and attach the label.
 >
->Assignee: Vix Hsieh -> 'Reporter'
+>JIRA will automatically assign the issue back to the reporter.
 ---

 Once attached, the agent will be notified, and they can proceed with the return process.